CycleGANS/CycleGANS.github.io/_posts/2018-04-25-Building-Cycle-GAN-Network-From-Scratch.md

 ```

-> **Additional Helper Function**: his function makes sure that the range of the images generated is between 0 and 255.
+> **Additional Helper Function**: This function makes sure that the range of the images generated is between 0 and 255.
 This function is taken [LynnHo's repository](https://github.com/LynnHo/CycleGAN-Tensorflow-PyTorch/blob/master/image_utils.py).
 >
 > ```pytho
 > def _to_range(images, min_value=0.0, max_value=1.0, dtype=None):